 Blacklight Goes Dark

 PSC is preparing to introduce its next generation XSEDE-allocated system.
 Bridges is planned to enter production in January 2016.
-To make room for Bridges, Blacklight will be decommissioned on August 15, 2015.
+To make room for Bridges, Blacklight was decommissioned on August 15, 2015.

 For the transition period, PSC will provide Greenfield, a new resource that, like Blacklight, features large shared memory.